 - Electrical – 4% of burn injuries are caused by electricity

 If another party is responsible for your burn injury, it is important to speak with an experienced and skilled personal injury lawyer immediately.
-A burn injury lawyer will work to establish liability and begin building a case on your behalf.
+A Round Rock Burn Injury Lawyer will work to establish liability and begin building a case on your behalf.
 Collecting maximum compensation for your burn injuries will be critical in helping you rebuild your life, especially since the costs associated with treating a burn injury can be staggering.
 You may need months, and even years, of medical care, rehabilitation, nursing care, skin grafts, and therapy.
 There may be psychological trauma as well, especially if disfigurement or scarring is permanent.
 This can lead to severe depression, anxiety, and other mood disorders.

 Contact Our Texas Burn Injury Lawyers Today

 If you or someone you love has suffered burn injuries in an accident, it is important to choose a law firm with experience representing burn accident victims and their families.
-At Elissa I. Henry Law Firm, PLLC, our personal injury lawyers understand the medical complications that can arise after a burn injury.
+At Elissa I. Henry Law Firm, PLLC, our Round Rock Burn Injury Lawyer understands the medical complications that can arise after a burn injury.
 With offices conveniently located in Round Rock, Texas, we are here for you when you need us the most.
-Call us today at (512) 766-4529 for a free consultation and review of your case.
+Call us today at (512) 766-4529 for a consultation and review of your case.